Cystic Fibrosis Paediatric and Adult Service

 Supporting your care

-- Many years of research and experience has shown that the most beneficial approach to care for people with cystic fibrosis is by a multidisciplinary team.
-The Monash CF Multidisciplinary Team comprises of 8 specialist cystic fibrosis physicians, physiotherapists, dietitians, social worker, CF co-ordinator and liaison community support nurse and physiotherapist.
+Many years of research and experience has shown that the most beneficial approach to care for people with cystic fibrosis is by a multidisciplinary team.
+The Monash CF Multidisciplinary Team comprises of 8 specialist cystic fibrosis physicians, psychologist, physiotherapists, dietitians, social worker, CF co-ordinator and liaison community support (Royal District Nursing Service) physiotherapist.

 Transitioning through paediatric to adult services

-- As children with CF become adults, medical care transitions from paediatric CF physicians to adult physicians.
+As children with CF become adults, medical care transitions from paediatric CF physicians to adult physicians.
 Paediatric services at Monash cover the age from birth to age 19; adult services cover the age group from 19 onwards.
 At Monash CF, we view transition as a period of change that happens over a long time, from before starting secondary school to adulthood.
-We seek to support young people through this period of change.
+We seek to support young people through this period of change until their mid-20's and beyond.

 Working in partnership

-- A/Prof David Armstrong, Paediatric Physician Director of Cystic Fibrosis
+- A/Prof David Armstrong, Paediatric Physician, Director of Monash Cystic Fibrosis Service

 - Professor Nicholas Freezer, Paediatric Physician